-My most active musical endeavor is The Institute for Navigating the Universal Self (INUS), consisting of Brandon Relf on Drums, Chad Deal on bass, and myself on guitar/vocals.
+My most active musical endeavors are The Locust and The Institute for Navigating the Universal Self (INUS), both of which I play guitar and sing in.

 For over 6 years I taught various courses in the Audio Production department of the Art Institute of California — San Diego.
 I currntly teach at Studio West and The Recording Arts Center (TRAC).

 I am proud to say that I am sponsored by KOMA Elektronik (based in Berlin) as well as DigiTech.

 My background mostly stems from my involvements in independent subculture music.
 Since 1994 I have played guitar and sang in a musical group named The Locust.
 We recorded several records which were released by a handful of record labels including Epitaph (Anti) and Mike Patton's Ipecac.
 During the group's active years we toured Europe ten times, Japan three times, and the US a dozen times.
 Artists we did full tours with include Fantômas, Yeah Yeah Yeahs, Melt Banana, Dillinger Escape Plan, and At the Drive-In.
 John Waters used two Locust songs in his film Cecil B. Demented.

 I played synthesizers in a group named Holy Molar, which released four records.
 I also appeared on albums by Bastard Noise and Aux Raus (NL) as a guest musician.